fynelabs/vault-policies/README.md

 # vault-policies
-A tool to synchronize your vault policies from your code repository with your server.
+A simple tool to synchronize your vault policies from your code repository with your server.

 # Install